autopi-io/documentation/docs/guides/api/send_device_data_to_own_server.md

 ## Device communication
 Before we begin building our server, let's talk about the basic structure of the data that AutoPi devices send out.
 All data is sent in JSON format.
 More specifically an array of JSON objects.
-Let's take a look at an example:
+Let's look at an example:

 ```json
 [